mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 COMMIT;
 ```

-This will hang and will *not* show inserted row since T1 hasn't committed:
+With `READ COMMITTED` isolation level set, T2 will block and will *not* show inserted row since T1 hasn't committed:

 ```sql
 -- T2